LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version XXX
+*Released*: XXX
+* Use dataclass category field for choosing the icon to display for search results
+* Remove iconURL workaround and rely on server side QueryIconURLProvider instead

 ### version 0.28.0
 *Released*: 24 February 2020
 * Add support to the assay designer for integrating plate metadata.